Skip to content

 • Visual front-end: The visual front-end detects and tracks feature points in the images (for example, corners or small textured patches).
 These tracked features are used to reconstruct the relative motion of the camera between frames and to triangulate 3D landmarks in the environment.
 In the stereo case, depth can be obtained directly from the left–right image pair, which improves the stability of the system and helps with scale estimation.

-• Inertial (IMU) integration and optimization back-end: The IMU measurements are continuously integrated (often called IMU preintegration) to predict how the pose should evolve between image frames.
+• IMU integration and optimization back-end: The IMU measurements are continuously integrated (often called IMU preintegration) to predict how the pose should evolve between image frames.
 This prediction is then combined with the visual measurements in a nonlinear optimization problem.
-The back-end maintains a sliding window of recent keyframes and IMU measurements and solves for the poses, velocities, IMU biases, and landmark positions that best explain all the data.
-This optimization-based approach allows VINS-Fusion to correct drift, handle sensor noise, and provide a consistent state estimate.

-• Loop closure and map optimization (Fusion part): Over time, any odometry system will accumulate drift.
+• Loop closure and map optimization: Over time, any odometry system will accumulate drift.
 VINS-Fusion includes a loop closure module that tries to recognize when the robot revisits a previously seen area.
-It uses image-based place recognition and geometric verification to detect these loop closures.
 When a loop is confirmed, a pose graph optimization step adjusts the whole trajectory to reduce accumulated error.
-This “global” correction can significantly improve the overall accuracy of the path and map.

 4.2.2 Running a demo

-To run the VINS-Fusion algorithm, we have tried to simplify the proecess of prerequisite installation, compilation, and fixing compatibility issues, often encountered when working with open-source software.
-To resolve this, please make sure you have docker and Visual Studio Code installed on your system. https://code.visualstudio.com/docs/devcontainers/containers
+To run the VINS-Fusion algorithm, we have tried to simplify the process of prerequisite installation, compilation, and fixing compatibility issues, often encountered when working with open-source software.
+To avoid these headaches, we provide a dev-container.
+Please make sure you have Docker and Visual Studio Code installed on your system by checking this guide.
+We are continuing on an Ubuntu 22.04, but the dev-container is expected to be accessible similarly on any other OS.

-Next, you should clone the github repository that we prepared for this course.
-You can use the following command in a terminal (if you already have it cloned in the previous chapter, you can skip this step):
+First, you should clone the github repository that we prepared for this course.
+You can use the following command in an Ubuntu/Mac terminal or a Git Bash session in Windows (if you already have it cloned in the previous chapter, you can skip this step):

 git clone --recursive https://github.com/SaxionMechatronics/slam-tutorial-practical.git